Isotropic cosmic birefringence from an oscillating axion-like field: Introduction

 Recently, a hint of a parity-violating signal has been reported in the polarization spectrum of the cosmic microwave background (CMB)~\cite{Minami:2020odp,Diego-Palazuelos:2022dsq,Eskilt:2022wav,Eskilt:2022cff,Eskilt:2023ndm} (see also Ref.~\cite{Komatsu:2022nvu} for a review).
 This can be explained by a rotation of the plane of the linear polarization, which is called cosmic birefringence.
 The reported cosmic birefringence has an isotropic rotation angle of $\beta \sim 0.3$\,deg~\cite{Minami:2020odp,Diego-Palazuelos:2022dsq,Eskilt:2022wav,Eskilt:2022cff,Eskilt:2023ndm} and has no significant frequency dependence~\cite{Eskilt:2022wav,Eskilt:2022cff}, which is difficult to explain within the framework of the Standard Model of particle physics~\cite{Nakai:2023zdr}.

-As the origin of the isotropic cosmic birefringence (ICB), an axion-like particle (ALP) is widely studied~\cite{Fujita:2020ecn,Takahashi:2020tqv,Fung:2021wbz,Nakagawa:2021nme,Jain:2021shf,Choi:2021aze,Obata:2021nql,Nakatsuka:2022epj,Lin:2022niw,Gasparotto:2022uqo,Lee:2022udm,Jain:2022jrp,Murai:2022zur,Gonzalez:2022mcx,Qiu:2023los,Eskilt:2023nxm,Namikawa:2023zux,Gasparotto:2023psh,Ferreira:2023jbu}.
+As the origin of the isotropic cosmic birefringence (ICB), an axion-like particle (ALP) is widely studied~\cite{Fujita:2020ecn,Takahashi:2020tqv,Fung:2021wbz,Nakagawa:2021nme,Jain:2021shf,Choi:2021aze,Obata:2021nql,Nakatsuka:2022epj,Lin:2022niw,Gasparotto:2022uqo,Lee:2022udm,Jain:2022jrp,Murai:2022zur,Gonzalez:2022mcx,Qiu:2023los,Eskilt:2023nxm,Namikawa:2023zux,Gasparotto:2023psh,Ferreira:2023jbu,Greco:2024oie}.
+Since the ALP is a parity-odd field coupled to photons, its temporal and spatial variations induce a parity violation in CMB.
 When the ALP induces cosmic birefringence, the birefringence angle, $\beta$, is determined only by the ALP-photon coupling and the difference of the ALP field value between the emission and observation.
 For appreciable ICB, the ALP field must start to oscillate after the recombination, which requires the ALP mass of $m_\phi < \mathcal{O}(10^{-28})$\,eV.
-Otherwise, the birefringence angle oscillates depending on the emission time of CMB photons, and the ICB angle averaged over the line of sight is highly suppressed~\cite{Fujita:2020ecn}.
+Otherwise, the birefringence angle oscillates depending on the emission time of CMB photons, and the ICB angle averaged over the line of sight is highly suppressed~\cite{Fujita:2020aqt,Fujita:2020ecn}.

-The oscillation of the birefringence angle also washes out the linear polarizations and reduces the TE and EE spectra, which limits the ALP-photon coupling for ALP dark matter~\cite{Finelli:2008jv,Fedderke:2019ajk}.
+The oscillation of the birefringence angle also washes out the linear polarizations and reduces the TE and EE spectra, although they are parity-even quantities.
+This washout effect provides an upper bound on the ALP-photon coupling for ALP dark matter~\cite{Finelli:2008jv,Fedderke:2019ajk}.
 Moreover, the ALP oscillation at the observer causes an oscillation in the polarization angle across the entire sky~\cite{Fedderke:2019ajk}.
 Recently, a hint of such an oscillating feature in linear polarization has been reported at the significance level of $2.5\sigma$ by the observation of the Crab Nebula~\cite{POLARBEAR:2024vel}.
 Although it is currently in tension with previous constraints~\cite{Fedderke:2019ajk,Reynes:2021bpe,SPT-3G:2022ods,Irsic:2017yje,DES:2020fxi} when interpreted as a signal of ALP dark matter, it motivates us to explore the possibility of the oscillation of the polarization angle.

 In this paper, we propose a new mechanism to cause ICB by an ALP that rapidly oscillates during the recombination epoch.
 We consider an ALP potential asymmetric under $\phi \leftrightarrow -\phi$.
 Then, the field oscillation is also distorted, and the cancellation of the EB spectrum becomes incomplete.
 On the other hand, the oscillating birefringence and washout of the TE and EE spectra arise in a similar way to the conventional scenario.
 To validate this mechanism, we numerically evaluate the CMB polarization spectra including cosmic birefringence.
 We find that the ICB of $\beta \sim 0.3$\,deg can be explained without violating the constraint from the washout effect.
 We also provide approximate formulae to obtain the polarization spectra from the spectra without cosmic birefringence.